Water quality dealers need to take notice and develop a game plan to market water filtration to millennials.

 Millennials view taking care of themselves and the planet as “one and the same”.
 This group’s preference for healthy, convenient foods that are packaged sustainably have had a significant impact on the packaging industry.

-There was a fascinating case study by a company called Tetra Pak which examined declines in prepared soup consumption and how they suddenly reversed.
-It’s all related to the recent availability of biodegradable packaging, or the paper cartons of soup that have become so common.
-75% of millennials prefer soup in paper cartons to cans.
-While many of these consumers might not be aware that paper cartons are 70% more eco-friendly than cans, the visible sustainability of millennial-targeted soup packaging has made a clear impact.
+There was a fascinating case study by a company called Tetra Pak.
+This study examined declines in prepared soup consumption and how they reversed it.
+It’s all related to the recent availability of biodegradable packaging.
+Just think of the paper cartons of soup that have become so common.
+Did you know that 75% of millennials prefer soup in paper cartons to cans?
+The truth of the matter is that paper cartons are 70% more eco-friendly than cans.
+For that reason, the visible sustainability of millennial-targeted soup packaging has made a clear impact.

 While boxed water might not have taken off, millennials appreciate Dasani’s PlantBottle® packaging and the steps they are making to reduce its impact on the planet.